Latest Content

 The Opta Stats Sandbox has a plethora of information and, for the advanced user, the Custom Stats Builder allows you to take this even further.
 But the methods of interpreting all this data are numerous.
 How can you be sure that you won’t make the stats fit around your own biases, or favour players who you want just because they scored a brace last week?

-#3 - Hold your chips and manage fixture swings
+#3 - Hold your FPL chips and manage fixture swings

 Fixture planning is a fundamental aspect of achieving a top finish in FPL.
 But this takes discipline and dedication, which can be frustrating for many managers, as long-term planning requires constant tweaking and adaptation.
-Fortunately, tools such as the Fixture Planner can do a lot of the legwork for you.
+Fortunately, tools such as the Fixture Planner, as shown below, can do a lot of the legwork for you.

 When creating your Gameweek 1 squad, or planning your chip strategy, the best FPL managers focus on larger chunks of the schedule to see where the fixture swings occur and, later in the season, where the blank and double Gameweeks are going to affect the schedule.